L1uY1jun/enh_news_info/README.md

 4. Set Up Environment Variables

-Copy the example file and configure your secrets:
+Copy the example file and configure the tokens as per the example:

 ```bash
 cp .env.example .env